-For Chariot newbies, the Thule Chariot is THE penultimate piece of equipment for active parents everywhere.
-It serves as a bike trailer slash jogger slash stroller slash cross country ski trailer.
+The Thule Chariot Cross is THE penultimate piece of equipment for active parents everywhere.
+It serves as a bike trailer as well as a jogger, stroller, AND cross country ski trailer.
 Yup, one product—four uses.
 Its multi-sport applications and extremely high level of quality have provided the Thule Chariot with a cult-like following.

 Review in a Nutshell